-• Using a washing machine with laundry detergent and a dryer is enough to greatly reduce the number of infectious pathogens that come from most dirty laundry.
+Using a washing machine with laundry detergent and a dryer is enough to greatly reduce the number of infectious pathogens that come from most dirty laundry.

 - If laundry is washed in cold water, an appropriate cold water detergent should be used according to label instructions. - It should not be assumed that hot water washing will disinfect or sterilize items.
-Washing at high temperatures (> 71.1 °C) can significantly reduce bacterial counts, but standard household washing machines typically cannot reach this temperature, even when using a hot water setting. - The heat and drying effect of tumble drying is a critical step in the washing process and leads to a significant reduction in the number of bacteria.
-Therefore, laundry should not be considered clean until it is completely dry, ideally using the highest possible heat. - Drying clothes outdoors can have an advantage if they are left to dry in the sun because the surface of the fabric is exposed to ultraviolet (UV) light.
+Washing at high temperatures (> 71.1 °C) can significantly reduce bacterial counts, but standard household washing machines typically cannot reach this temperature, even when using a hot water setting. - The heat and drying effect of tumble drying is a critical step in the washing process and significantly reduces the number of bacteria.
+Therefore, laundry should not be considered clean until completely dry, ideally using the highest possible heat. - O Drying clothes outdoors can be advantageous if left to dry in the sun because the fabric's surface is exposed to ultraviolet (UV) light.
 However, it is difficult to expose all surfaces to sunlight, and thick fabrics, products made of multiple layers of fabric, and seams can protect bacteria from UV light.
 Additionally, if clothes are hung to dry, the antimicrobial effect of tumble drying at high heat is lost.
-Therefore, tumble drying is recommended, especially for clothes that are likely to be contaminated with an infectious pathogen.
+Therefore, tumbling drying is recommended, especially for clothes likely to be contaminated with an infectious pathogen.